tiny8877/okta.github.io/_source/_posts/2019-03-12-oauth2-spring-security-guide.md

 This file allows the client apps to find out more about the users that authenticate with the server.

-That's your resource server!
+That's your authorization server!
 Not too bad.
 Spring Boot makes it pretty easy.
 Four files and a few properties.
 In a little bit you'll make it even simpler with Okta, but for the moment, move on to creating a client app you can use to test the auth server.

 Start the authorization server: